tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 This implementation shows the limits of the current monadic `Future` mechanism:

-- if we want to achieve the serialization of future's  execution we need to compose them using the `flatMap`, like in the `create` function: first the check on the post existence is performed, and only if it successful and another post with same title doesn't exists the `save` function is started
+- if we want to achieve the serialization of futures execution we need to compose them using the `flatMap`, like in the `create` function: first, the check on the post existence is performed, and only if it is successful and another post with same title doesn't exist the `save` function is started
   - as a consequence, if we want two futures to run in parallel we have to spawn them before the `for-yield`, as in the `save` function, or use Future's Applicative, like `mapN` provided by Cats.
-This is error prone and could lead to unexpected sequentiality for non experted Scala programmers, like this:
+This is error-prone and could lead to unexpected sequentiality, like this:

     ```scala
       for